Who We Are

 What We Do

-Our many dedicated partners include more than 250 primary-care practices across our 27-county service area: Federally Qualified Health Centers (FQHCs), community health centers, health departments, safety-net and social service organizations, and hospitals, including the region’s largest, Vidant Medical Center, in conjunction with the East Carolina University Brody School of Medicine, both in Greenville.
+Our many dedicated partners include more than 250 primary-care practices across our 34-county service area: Federally Qualified Health Centers (FQHCs), community health centers, health departments, safety-net and social service organizations, and hospitals, including the region’s largest, ECU Health Medical Center, in conjunction with the East Carolina University Brody School of Medicine, both in Greenville.

-We achieve our collaborative community-health objectives through four main business lines that together comprise an annual budget of more than $17 million.
-Our funding comes from the North Carolina Division of Medical Assistance, plus multiple private charitable organizations and foundations, and individual donations.
+We achieve our collaborative community-health objectives through three main business lines that together comprise an annual budget of more than $17 million.
+Our funding comes from the North Carolina Division of Health Benefits (NCDHB), plus multiple private charitable organizations and foundations, and individual donations.

-An integrated, coordinated system of donated or reduced-fee healthcare services low-income, uninsured residents of Pitt, Greene, and Beaufort counties.
+Part of the Access East Uninsured Programs.
+An integrated, coordinated system of donated or reduced-fee healthcare services for low-income, uninsured residents of Beaufort, Edgecombe, Greene, Hertford, Martin and Pitt counties.